 What better time to serve your guests their own individual stuffed acorn squashes than on Thanksgiving?!

 Packed with the bounty of fall, this Stuffed Acorn Squash with Hazelnut, Quinoa, and Kale recipe has it all.
-Vegan, gluten-free, and incredibly filling, this is a main course recipe that everyone can enjoy.
+Vegan, gluten-free, and incredibly filling, this is the main course recipe that everyone can enjoy.

 3. Honey Butter Roasted Acorn Squash with Burrata and Pomegranate